JuliaDynamics/HybridStructs.jl/README.md

 S_Immut(1, 2.0, 3)
 ```

-You can also use a single macro to change both versions
+For ease of use it is also possible to use a macro to mutate both versions
+of a struct

 ```julia
 julia> @update s1.y = 1.0